 From time to time all of us can feel a little stressed, miserable on edge or anxious.
 Whilst this may be normal for you, it doesn’t mean you need to accept it as part of your life or feel you can’t do anything about it.
 In fact, long-term stress can lead to depression, health complications, weight loss or gain, sleep problems, skin ailments and other conditions.
 This means it’s important to recognise when you might have an abundance of stress and give yourself a break by looking for a path to recovery that suits you.

 A survey revealed that patients seeking help for stress-related problems are increasing in Doctors’ Surgeries.
 The same survey revealed that more people are drinking alcohol regularly and blaming it on their stress levels.
 GPs also noted that they are making more psychiatric referrals than they were before.
-In addition to this, work-related stress in the UK is rising and represents a significant ill health condition in the general workforce.
+In addition to this, work-related stress in Europe is rising and represents a significant ill health condition in the general workforce.
 All these facts reveal that more people are being weighed down by stress and are finding it difficult to cope with it, so it continues to have a negative impact on our health and communities as a whole.

 The Stress And Gut Health Connection

 Whilst stress and anxiety can have an effect on your mental well-being, it can also have an impact on your physical health too.
 While looking for the causes of why you are feeling stressed out, it is also worthwhile taking a look at your gut health.
 Not eating enough, eating too much or perhaps not eating the right foods can have an impact on our stress, blood sugar and nutrient levels.
 For example, if your diet is low in the complex range of B vitamins, it can cause anxiety and a general feeling of being on edge.